practicalarduino/SHT1x/README.markdown

 ### readHumidity() ###

 Returns a float within the valid range of the sensor of 0 to 100%.
-A value of -4.4 is returned in the event of a communication error with the sensor.
+A negative value is returned in the event of a communication error with the sensor.

 Example: